Helen Whately: Parliamentary career

-In July 2016, Whately was appointed as the parliamentary private secretary (PPS) to the international trade minister Greg Hands.
-In October, she was selected as the chair of the All-Party Parliamentary Group (APPG) for Mental Health and the APPG for Fruit and Vegetable Farmers.
-In February 2017, she voted to support the government's motion for the invoking of Article 50 to formally start the process of the UK's withdrawal from the EU.
-Whately, a "Remain" supporter, explained her decision as honouring the result of the referendum.
+In July 2016, Whately was appointed as the Parliamentary Private Secretary (PPS) to the International Trade Minister Greg Hands.
+In October 2016, she was selected to chair the All-Party Parliamentary Group (APPG) for Mental Health and the APPG for Fruit and Vegetable Farmers.

+In February 2017, she voted to support the Government's motion for the invoking of Article 50 to formally start the process of the UK's withdrawal from the EU.
+Whately explained her decision as honouring the result of the Brexit referendum.

+2nd term (2017–2019)

-Whately held her seat at the 2017 general election, with 30,390 (61.1%) votes and an increased majority of 17,413 (35%).
-Following the election she became the PPS to the secretary of state for education and minister for women and equalities, Justine Greening.
-She also became the chair of the APPG for Health, and Personalised Medicine and continued to be chair of the APPG for Mental Health, and Fruit and Vegetable Farmers.
+Whately was re-elected as MP for Faversham and Mid Kent at the snap 2017 general election with an increased vote share of 61.1% and an increased majority of 17,413.

+Following the election she became the PPS to the Secretary of State for Education and Minister for Women and Equalities, Justine Greening.
+She also became chairwoman of the APPG for Health, and Personalised Medicine and continued to chair the APPG for Mental Health, and Fruit and Vegetable Farmers.

 In July 2017, Whately was criticised for accepting several thousand pounds' worth of hospitality from the Saudi Arabian government before going on to defend its record in a parliamentary debate.
 The debate followed an urgent question by Liberal Democrat MP Tom Brake over fears of the imminent execution of 14 men for protest-related offences, including a number who were children at the time of their alleged offences.
-Whately had urged parliamentarians to "appreciate that the government of Saudi Arabia are taking to steps to improve their actions on human rights", but was criticised by an opposition Labour Party MP as a "serial apologist for the regime".
+Whately had urged parliamentarians to "appreciate that the government of Saudi Arabia is taking to steps to improve their actions on human rights", but was criticised by an Opposition Labour Party MP as a "serial apologist for the régime".

-In January 2018, she was appointed as PPS to Brandon Lewis, the minister without portfolio and Conservative Party chair.
-Later in the year, she became Vice Chair of the Conservative Party for Women, after Maria Caulfield stood down in protest at the Government's approach to Brexit.
+In January 2018, she was appointed as PPS to Brandon Lewis, the Minister without Portfolio and Conservative Party chairman.
+In July 2018, she became Vice-Chair of the Conservative Party for Women, after Maria Caulfield stood down in protest at the Government's approach to Brexit.

-In 2019, Whately voted for the then prime minister Theresa May's Brexit withdrawal agreement.
+In April 2019, Whately voted for Prime Minister Theresa May's Brexit withdrawal agreement.
 She also stated her opposition to a referendum on any Brexit withdrawal agreement.

-On 17 April, Whately was promoted to Deputy Chair of the Conservative Party.
+On 17 April, Whately was promoted Deputy Chair of the Conservative Party.
 On 10 September, she was appointed as Parliamentary Under-Secretary of State for Arts, Heritage and Tourism by Prime Minister Boris Johnson.

+3rd term (2019–2024)

-At the December general election, she was re-elected with an increased majority of 21,976 (43.6%).
+Whately was again re-elected at the 2019 general election with an increased vote share of 63.2% and an increased majority of 21,976.

-In February 2020, Whatley joined the Department for Health and Social Care as the minister of state for social care.
+In February 2020, Whately joined the Department for Health and Social Care as the Minister of State for Social Care.

-Whately was appointed Exchequer Secretary to the Treasury in the 2021 cabinet reshuffle.
+Whately was appointed Exchequer Secretary to the Treasury in the 2021 Cabinet reshuffle.
 She resigned on the morning of 7 July 2022 as part of a series of mass resignations against Prime Minister Boris Johnson.

-On 23 February 2023, Whately was reselected as the Conservative candidate for Faversham and Mid Kent at the next general election.